LB presents the Full Story of a football genius who is best known by the Nickname; ‘Firewall‘.

 The analysis involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
-Lets Begin;
+Let us begin;

 For Yaya, growing up as the second of nine children in Bouake, Ivory Coast’s wasn’t easy.
 Reports have indicated he lived with one meal per day for most of his childhood years.

-Yaya Toure Childhood Story Plus Untold Biography Facts –Starting Football as a Shoeless Boy
+Yaya Toure Biography – Starting Football as a Shoeless Boy:

-Yaya Toure Childhood Story Plus Untold Biography Facts –Working on His Skills
+Yaya Toure Biography – Working on His Skills:

 Yaya Toure, thou very young at that time was part of a popular Ivorian football movement to Europe in the year 2001.